Wallingford, Oxfordshire: Town Hall

 Wallingford Town Hall was constructed in 1670 and is located on the southern side of the market square with the War Memorial in front and the church of St Mary-le-More behind.
 The main hall and council chambers are on the first floor and feature a coved ceiling installed in 1887 to commemorate Queen Victoria's Jubilee.
 The building currently hosts the Town Council for meetings and civic events.
-The balcony is used by the towns Mayor at annual events.
-The ground floor has the town's Tourist Information Office, and, until the Corn Exchange was built in 1856, the open area under the hall was used for the town's corn market.
+The balcony is used by the town's Mayor at annual events.
+The ground floor has the town's Tourist Information Office, and, until the corn exchange was built in 1856, the open area under the hall was used for the town's corn market.
 The hall is open to all residents as a venue for private hire.

 Corn Exchange

-The Corn Exchange building dates to 1856.
-The iron arches supporting the roof of the building were cast at the Wilders foundry on Goldsmiths Lane.
-The Building has seen a variety of uses since its construction but until the outbreak of the First World War the building hosted the grain exchange and weekly corn market.
-In the inter-war years uses included boxing, cinema and auctions.
+The Corn Exchange dates to 1856.
+The iron arches supporting the roof of the building were cast at the Wilders Foundry on Goldsmiths Lane.
 After the Second World War the Social Security Ministry used the Building as a food and unemployment office before it fell into disuse.
 It was purchased by the Sinodun players in 1975 for use as a theatre.
 They dedicated it to Agatha Christie, who was president of the society from 1951 to 1976.
-The Corn Exchange has productions put on by the Sinodun players as well as providing space for other dramatics groups.
-The building functions as the town cinema.

 The Corn Exchange & Sinodun Players were awarded the Queen's Award for Voluntary Service in 2020.

-Winterbrook house
+Winterbrook House

 Winterbrook House was the home of author Agatha Christie and her husband Max Mallowan from 1934 until her death in 1976 and his in 1978.
-It is believed that she based the fictional home of her fictional character Miss Marple called Danemead, which was in the village of St. Mary Mead on Winterbrook House.
-The house is still a private residence and forms part of the Agatha Christie Trail.
+It is believed that she based the home of her character Miss Marple, Danemead in the village of St. Mary Mead, on Winterbrook House.
+The house is privately owned and is part of the Agatha Christie Trail.

+A permanent bronze memorial to Agatha Christie was placed in front of the Wallingford Museum during September- 2023, as sculpted by Ben Twiston-Davies.
+It depicts her in later life seated on a bench holding a book.

-Flint House
+Flint House and Wallingford Museum

-Flint House is owned by Wallingford Town Council and is the current home of the Wallingford Museum.
-The frame may date back to the late 15th century and the flint exterior dates to the 17th century.
+Wallingford Museum has collections of local interest and is housed in the grade II listed Tudor Flint House in the High Street.
+Flint House is a mid-16th-century timber-framed house with a 17th-century flint façade.
+It faces the Kinecroft, an open space in Wallingford which is bordered on two sides by Anglo-Saxon burh defences built in the 9th century.
+It is owned by Wallingford Town Council.

+The museum has an extensive collection relating to the town's history.
+Displays include archaeology, Wallingford Castle, and the town in medieval and Victorian times.